Education

 • OET on Computer

 Both formats are equally accepted by regulators.
-The Speaking test is conducted face-to-face or via video call, even for computer-based candidates.
+The speaking section is conducted either face-to-face or via video call.

 6-Week OET Test Preparation Plan